Japanese Car Brands (manufacturer car companies, logos)

 Lexus Logo

-Eiji Toyoda, an entrepreneur, founded the brand in 1983 with headquarters in Nagoya, operations centers in Brussels, Belgium, and in the American Plano, Texas.
-Today branded cars are in demand in over 70 countries around the world.
-Lexus products are also highly valued domestically, being the most demanded in Japan.
-The manufacturer is in the top 10 largest international companies in terms of market value.
-The list of manufactured models includes an SUV, a convertible, a coupe, a sedan, and in 2005, a hybrid version also appeared.
+Entrepreneur Eiji Toyoda founded the brand in 1983, with its headquarters in Nagoya, and operates centers in Brussels (Belgium) and Plano, Texas, U.S. Today, the brand’s cars are in demand in more than 70 countries worldwide.
+Lexus products are also highly valued domestically, with the brand being the most sought-after in Japan.
+The manufacturer is among the top ten largest international companies by market value.
+The models produced include SUVs, convertibles, coupes, and sedans; in 2005, a hybrid version appeared.

 Acura